project-david/sampleapps/README.md

 }
 </code></pre>

-Gavity Legal allows multiple `Customer`s with the same value for `name`, so please check the existing ones before issuing this command.
+Gavity Legal allows multiple `Customer`s with the same value for `name` or `externalId`, so please check the existing ones before issuing this command.

 The above command also uses property `externalId` that could be the Id in the partner system.
 This Id can be used to retrieve the `Customer` object at a later point in time.